jhogan/core/STYLE.md

                 ...

 ### Justification
-Functions are much more rare that methods in the framework.
+Functions are much rarer than methods in the framework.
 Very occasionally, there will be a need for a module-level method.
 Somewhat more frequently, inner functions will be useful to avoid code duplication within a method.